broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 ### Step 1.
 Register for Terra

-The GVS workflow requires the Terra data model to run properly.
+The GVS workflow requires a Terra data table to run properly.
 If you are new to Terra, you’ll need to [register for a Terra account](https://support.terra.bio/hc/en-us/articles/360028235911).

 If you already have a Terra account, you can skip this step.